gharia/spring-boot-angular/README.md

-# Spring Boot with AngularJS using Asset Pipeline
+# Spring Boot with AngularJS using Asset Pipeline - Added Spring Security and AuditAware

 This is sample Spring Boot Single Page Application using Angular.
 The main features of this proect are [Asset Pipeline] and [Client Dependencies Management using Gradle] integration.